wiseman-timelord/Anti-Anti-Hate/README.md

 # Anti-Anti-Hate
+Status: Alpha (un-tested)

+## Description
 Protection of freedom of, ideas, thoughts, alternatives, to the one way of the Yahwehists.

-## Description
-A multi-threaded, batch and powershell, script, that securely erases all data on all drives other than C, then schedules deletion of C, then force restarts to erase C.
+A multi-threaded, batch and powershell, script, that will in this order...
+1. Erase all data on non-C drives.
+2. Shedule secure erase of C.
+3. Force-close all non-essential processes.
+4. Force Restart and secure erase C.
+5. It would presumably Crash, during or after.

 ### Instruction
 1. Extract the files directly in "C:\", so you remember, its there (no brainer location) and wont accidentally click it.
 Then just leave them there.